 Find out more myths and facts about women’s heart disease.

-♥ Thank you in advance for remembering to Facebook/Tweet/email/post/print/ or share this link with your friends, neighbours, co-workers and family members this month.
+♥ Thank you in advance for remembering to Facebook/Tweet/email/post/print/ or share this link with your friends, neighbours, co-workers and family members.

 ♥ And for a surprisingly inane and uninformed perspective on this little film, read the otherwise intelligent Gary Schwitzer‘s 2011 review in Forbes (along with the reader comments in response to his article advising him to give his head a shake).